outofcoffee/governor-cli/README.md

 That's it! 🥳

-There is also a similar rule to check for schema changes, such as the introduction of a new mandatory property:
+There is also a similar rule to check for breaking changes in your schema, such as the introduction of a new mandatory property:

 ```yaml
 # ruleset.yaml